Sony: Name

 Tokyo Tsushin Kogyo founders Morita and Ibuka realized that to achieve success and grow, their business had to expand to the global market, which required labeling their products with a short and easy brand name.
 While looking for a romanized name, they at first strongly considered using their initials, TTK.
 The primary reason they did not is that the railway company Tokyo Kyuko was known as TTK.
 The company occasionally used the syllabic acronym "Totsuko" in Japan, but during his visit to the United States, Morita discovered that Americans had trouble pronouncing that name.
 Another early name that was tried out for a while was "Tokyo Teletech" until Akio Morita discovered that there was an American company already using Teletech as a brand name.

 The name "Sony" was chosen for the brand as a mix of two words: one was the Latin word "sonus", which is the root of sonic and sound, and the other was "sonny", a common slang term used in 1950s America to call a young boy.
 In 1950s Japan, "sonny boys" was a loan word in Japanese, which connoted smart and presentable young men, which Akio Morita and Masaru Ibuka considered themselves to be.

 The first Sony-branded product, the TR-55 transistor radio, appeared in 1955, but the company name did not change to Sony until January 1958.

-At the time of the change, it was extremely unusual for a Japanese company to use Roman letters to spell its name instead of writing it in kanji.
+At the time of the change, it was unusual for a Japanese company to use Roman letters to spell its name instead of writing it in kanji.
 The move was not without opposition: TTK's principal bank at the time, Mitsui, had strong feelings about the name.
 They pushed for a name such as Sony Electronic Industries, or Sony Teletech.
 Akio Morita was firm, however, as he did not want the company name tied to any particular industry.
 Eventually, both Ibuka and Mitsui Bank's chairman gave their approval.